merely-useful/py-rse/index.md

 ## Make All This Obvious to Newcomers {#teams-documentation}

+Rules that people don't know about can't help them.
-If your team has agreed on a project structure, a workflow, how to get items on a meeting agenda, or how you will make decisions, take the time to document this for newcomers.
+Once your team agrees on a project structure, a workflow, how to get items on a meeting agenda, or how to make decisions, you should therefore take the time to document this for newcomers.
 This information may be included as sections in the existing `README` file\index{project files!README}
 or put into files of their own: